Find Affordable College Courses

 Read More…

-University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the most popular places for economics students to get a doctor’s degree.
-It came in at #8 on the list.
-Located in the city of Pittsburgh, Pitt is a public college with a fairly large student population.
+University of Pittsburgh - Pittsburgh Campus came in at #8 in this year’s edition of the Most Popular Economics Doctor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the large city of Pittsburgh, Pitt is a public college with a very large student population.

 Of the 11 students majoring in economics at Pitt, 55% are male and 45% are female.